mathigon/textbooks/content/graphs-and-networks/content.md

 ---
 > id: maps-4
-> class: feature

-    x-parallax(background="images/ibm-360.jpg")
-      .feature-text-wrap
+    x-parallax.full-width(background="images/ibm-360.jpg")

-        .feature-text.right.md Little progress was made on the four colour problem until 1976, when [Wolfgang Haken](bio:haken) and [Kenneth Appel](bio:appel) used a computer to finally solve it.
+Little progress was made on the four colour problem until 1976, when [Wolfgang Haken](bio:haken) and [Kenneth Appel](bio:appel) used a computer to finally solve it.
 They reduced infinitely many possible maps to 1936 special cases, which were each checked by a computer taking over 1000 hours in total.

 ---
 > id: maps-5